burstable-ai/burst/docs/source/user_guide.rst

      burst build --gpu --verbose NUMBER

-  where 1 gives only status, and numbers 2-127 are increasingly more verbose (127 is maximum verbosity).  ``burst build`` defaults to ``--verbose 9``, to give the user feedback when build issues are encountered.
+  Where -1 suppresses all output except for the task; 0 prints status on a single line (the default); 1 prints status, and numbers 2-255 are increasingly more verbose.  ``burst build`` defaults to ``--verbose 9``, to give the user feedback when build issues are encountered.
 Use ``--verbose 127`` if your build is failing, to help diagnose problems.

 ``--session-name NAME``
   Specify a name for this burst project.
 Default is "``burst-$USER``".
 If you want to run more than one burst project *at the same time*, you will need to give them different session names and refer to the session by name when building or running commands.